Qfd/cryptionary/README.md

 [Website](https://www.bitcoincash.org/)
 [Wikipedia Entry](https://en.wikipedia.org/wiki/Bitcoin_Cash)

-Forked from Bitcoin August 1st 2017, for complex reasons including political and opinions on scaling (Block size/lightning Network).
+Forked from Bitcoin August 1st 2017, for complex reasons including political and opinions on scaling.
+Critically, it doesn't include SegWit and opted for a flat increase in block size.

 ## Bitcoin Gold (BTG)